All the Times Pink Shut Down Her Haters With Epic Clapbacks

 Defending Dad

+Pink doesn't only fight her own haters, but those of the ones she loves.
 When her longtime husband Carey Hart was the target of social media criticism over his parenting of their two children, Pink came to his defense.
 "You sound well informed on the performance of my husband as a father.
 Answer me this: how often have you watched him parent?
 Do you know my children?
 Are you aware of their development?
 Even better: what are your credentials in parenting expertise?
 Are you a perfect parent?
 S--t, are you even a parent?
 A psychologist?
 A teacher?" she fired back in a comment.
 "These are bold statements from a social media spectator.
 I won't even unfollow you.
 It's not worth the trouble.
 You sound like a person that could learn something by looking at all of this...Gold bless your perfect path.
 I have no interest in that myself," Pink concluded.
 "However, do check in from time to time to let us all know what other teachings you may have for us, oh perfect f--king stranger."

 YouTube